Generalized Riordan Groups and Operators on Polynomials: Group Operations and Conjugate Subgroups

 In view of Lemma \ref{action} we consider the right action of $L$ on the set of strictly lower triangular matrices (i.e., those lower triangular matrices in which all the entries on the main diagonal also vanish), in which $A \in L$ takes a strictly lower triangular matrix $M$ to $A^{-1}MA$.
 Using this operation we obtain an alternative description of the groups of $W$-Appell and $W$-Sheffer sequences, as in \begin{thm} The group of $W$-Appell sequences is the stabilizer of $M_{W}$ in $L$.
 The group $R_{W}$ of $W$-Riordan arrays (or $W$-Sheffer sequences) is the normalizer of the latter group in $L$. \end{thm}

 \begin{proof} The first assertion follows directly from Definition \ref{Appbin} and Lemma \ref{action}.
-For the second assertion we first observe that Corollary \ref{ThWApp} implies that the operation of $T_{h,W}$ on the monomial sequence is via the matrix which we may write as $W(hM_{W})$.
-The commutation of the operators $T_{h,W}$ and $Q_{A,W}$ translates, via the latter assertion and Lemma \ref{action}, to the commutation of $A^{-1}M_{W}A$ and $W(hM_{W})$.
+For the second assertion, Corollary \ref{ThWApp} implies that the operation of $T_{h,W}$ on the monomial sequence is via the matrix $W(hM_{W})$.
+The commutation of the operators $T_{h,W}$ and $Q_{A,W}$ from Definition \ref{Sheffer} translates, via the latter assertion and Lemma \ref{action}, to the commutation of $A^{-1}M_{W}A$ and $W(hM_{W})$.
 This is equivalent to the assertion that $AW(hM_{W})A^{-1}$ and $M_{W}$ commute.
-Comparing the powers of $h$, we find that the latter condition holds if and only if $M_{W}$ commutes with $AM_{W}^{l}A^{-1}$ for every $l\in\mathbb{N}$ (alternatively, $Q_{A,W}$ commutes with $D_{W}$ by Proposition \ref{DWThW}, so that $M_{W}$ commutes with $AM_{W}A^{-1}$, hence with all its powers).
-Multiplying each such term by some coefficient, where the coefficient of the 0th power is non-zero, and taking the sum thus obtained, shows that the condition in question is equivalent to the assertion that $ABA^{-1}$ commutes with $M_{W}$ for every $B \in L$ which corresponds to a $W$-Appell sequence (by Proposition \ref{AppserDW}).
-But Lemma \ref{action} and the first assertion here translate the latter condition to the statement that conjugation by $A$ takes $W$-Appell sequences to $W$-Appell sequences (if one identifies sequences with elements of $L$ as in Proposition \ref{seqmat}).
+Comparing the powers of $h$, we find that the latter condition holds if and only if $M_{W}$ commutes with $AM_{W}^{l}A^{-1}$ for every $l\in\mathbb{N}$ (alternatively, $Q_{A,W}$ commutes with $D_{W}$ by Proposition \ref{DWThW}, so that $M_{W}$ commutes with $AM_{W}A^{-1}$ and hence with all its powers).
+It follows, via Proposition \ref{AppserDW}, that $A \in R_{W}$ if and only if $M_{W}$ commutes with any matrix of the sort $ABA^{-1}$ where $B \in L$ corresponds to a $W$-Appell sequence.
+But Lemma \ref{action} and the first assertion here translate the latter condition, via Proposition \ref{seqmat}, to the statement that conjugation by $A$ takes $W$-Appell sequences to $W$-Appell sequences.
 The proof of the theorem is now complete. \end{proof}

-Theorem \ref{actdesc} gives us a way to relate the Riordan groups of different weights, as in \begin{cor} Let $W(t)=\sum_{l}\frac{t^{n}}{w_{n}}$ and $\widetilde{W}(t)=\sum_{l}\frac{t^{n}}{\widetilde{w}_{n}}$ be two power series in $\mathbb{F}\ldbrack t \rdbrack$, with $w_{0}=\widetilde{w}_{0}=1$ and $w_{n}\widetilde{w}_{n}\neq0$ for each $n\in\mathbb{N}$.
+Theorem \ref{actdesc} gives us a way to relate the Riordan groups of different weights, as in \begin{cor} Let $W(t)=\sum_{n=0}^{\infty}\frac{t^{n}}{w_{n}}$ and $\widetilde{W}(t)=\sum_{n=0}^{\infty}\frac{t^{n}}{\widetilde{w}_{n}}$ be two power series in $\mathbb{F}\ldbrack t \rdbrack$, with $w_{0}=\widetilde{w}_{0}=1$ and $w_{n}\widetilde{w}_{n}\neq0$ for each $n\in\mathbb{N}$.
 Then the groups $R_{W}$ and $R_{\widetilde{W}}$ are conjugate in $L$, and this conjugation takes the subgroup of $W$-Appell sequences to the subgroup of $\widetilde{W}$-Appell sequences. \end{cor}

 \begin{proof} Let $U$ be the diagonal element of $L$ whose $n$th diagonal entry is $\frac{w_{n}}{\widetilde{w}_{n}}$.
 Then a simple calculation shows that $U^{-1}M_{W}U=M_{\widetilde{W}}$, i.e., the action of $U$ from Lemma \ref{action} takes $M_{W}$ to $M_{\widetilde{W}}$.
 But this implies that conjugation by $U$ takes the stabilizer of $M_{W}$ to the stabilizer of $M_{\widetilde{W}}$.
 It now follows that conjugation by $U$ takes the normalizer of the former stabilizer to normalizer of the latter stabilizer.
 The corollary hence follows from Theorem \ref{actdesc}. \end{proof}